Haiyang-Sun/JITProf/README.md

 ### Find JIT-unfriendly code (reduce overhead by sampling)

 **Warning:** the following script will stash and apply a patch to the jalangi2 repository in the sibling directory of jitprof.
-Please make sure all changes in that Jalangi2 directory are properly saved.
+Please make sure all changes in the Jalangi2 directory are properly saved.

 Run JITProf with random sampler (10% sampling rate):
 ```